bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 # The Result

-It may take quite some time to show up in your playlist.
-Here is an example of what one of these playlists might look like inside Spotify (a restart sometimes helps):
+Here is an example of what one of these playlists might look like inside Spotify.
+It may take a short while for it to show up (a restart sometimes helps).

 [![spotify-playlists](/assets/spotifylocalbands/spotify_playlist.png)](/assets/spotifylocalbands/spotify_playlist.png)